Research Strategy Paper

-The newly formed Research and Policy Unit demonstrates KSS CRC’s ongoing commitment to research and evaluation that promotes best practice within probation services, with a conviction to openly share knowledge and understanding of what works within probation interventions.
+The Research and Policy Unit demonstrates KSS CRC’s ongoing commitment to research and evaluation that promotes best practice within probation services, with a conviction to openly share knowledge and understanding of what works within probation interventions.
 Engaging with the wider research community through professional liaison, academic involvement, contributions to conferences, publications and social media platforms, represents the CRC’s long-term approach to contributing to the desistance literature and empirical research base.
-This engagement includes working closely with voluntary sector organisations such as the Probation Institute and service user groups such as User Voice.
+This engagement includes working closely with voluntary sector organisations such as the Probation Institute, Confederation of European Probation and service user groups such as User Voice.

-The Research Unit works closely with the already established CRC Business Intelligence Unit (BIU) when research projects call for data sharing and analysis.
+The Research and Policy Unit works closely with the already established CRC Business Intelligence Unit (BIU) when research projects call for data sharing and analysis.
 Additionally, being located within the Excellence and Effectiveness Directorate of the CRC, the Unit liaises closely with, for example, others undertaking internal audits or staff training roles.
 It is also the intention of the Research and Policy Unit to encourage all CRC staff to engage where possible in research projects.
-To this end a practitioner research group will be established.
-This group will be offered ongoing training and guidance.

 Current research examples